 - Children who meet all of the following criteria:

-- The child has one of the following relationships to the employee, spouse, or registered domestic partner:
+- The child has one of the following relationships to the employee, or spouse:

 - A biological child; or